 Following the passage of the Government’s JobKeeper Payments Program through Parliament on April 8, the rules that regulate its implementation have now been published and can be found here.

-In addition, the ATO has announced that enrolments for the program will open on Monday 20 April 2020.
 The instructions about how to apply can be found here.

 For all details visit: https://treasury.gov.au/coronavirus/jobkeeper